olavonobre/NewLandingPage/README.md

 # NewLandingPage
-A more up-to-date Landing Page than what i have been learnig HTM e CSS
+A more up-to-date Landing Page than what i have been learnig HTMl e CSS.